East Africa Safari Wildlife

-Comparisons can be made between Kenya’s Masai Mara and neighbouring Tanzania’s massive Serengeti reserve that shares the same 10, 000 sq miles (25, 000 sq kms) eco-system, but most tourists who have done side-by-side safaris (including us) or traveled both in different years have concluded that Serengeti’s game viewing is good but the Maasai Mara’s is better, while the selection of camps and hotels is also a step up.
+Comparisons can be made between Kenya’s Masai Mara and neighbouring Tanzania’s massive Serengeti reserve that shares the same 10, 000 sq miles (25, 000 sq kms) eco-system, but most tourists who have done a side-by-side East Africa Safari (including us) or traveled both in different years have concluded that Serengeti’s game viewing is good but the Maasai Mara’s is better, while the selection of camps and hotels is also a step up.

 Basically if you have time left over from touring the Maasai Mara and want more sights you’re better off heading up to Kenya’s Samburu where the flora and fauna are markedly different.